Remote Proofreading Jobs and 26 Places to Find Them

 Is there demand for proofreaders?

 Those who think that proofreaders are struggling to find remote jobs because of software such as Grammarly may be in for a surprise.
 While autocorrecting features are increasingly effective, we have yet to reach the point where they alone can guarantee a spotless text.
-And for better or worse, our media consumption has only been growing in recent years, which means more content creation and greater editing needs.
+And for better or worse, our media consumption has only been growing in recent years, which means more content creation and greater needs for proofreading services.
 With a combination of linguistic knowledge, eagle eyes, and the patience to comb things through, proofreaders and their editing skills will be in no shortage of jobs in this day and age.

 Becoming a proofreader and securing remote jobs